build-on-aws/content/posts/picturesocial/ep2-whats-kubernetes-and-why-should-care.md

 ---
 layout: blog.11ty.js
 title: Picturesocial - What’s Kubernetes and Why should I care?
-description: Everybody talks about Kubernetes and this episode will help you understand how it works and why should I care about Kubernetes in the first place.
+description: Deploying an EKS Cluster?
+Infraestructure as a Code?, Terraform?, in this episode we are going to simplify and learn how to deploy an EKS Cluster using Terraform in less than 15 minutes
 tags:
-  - containers
+  - terraform
   - kubernetes
   - eks
   - picturesocial